PASTAplus/PEP/peps/pep-9.md

 **2. Add ACR**

-Goal: To add an individual ACR as defined by ACR attributes to the AuthZ ACR registry.
+Goal: To add an individual ACR as defined by ACR attributes to the The *authorization service* ACR registry.

 Use case:

 1. An EDI application creates an ACR for an EDI resource.
-2. The application sends the ACR to AuthZ to register the ACR.
+2. The application sends the ACR to The *authorization service* to register the ACR.
-3. AuthZ validates and adds the ACR to the ACR registry.
+3. The *authorization service* validates and adds the ACR to the ACR registry.
-4. AuthZ returns a success message to the EDI application.
+4. The *authorization service* returns a success message to the EDI application.

 Notes: This use case supports adding individual ACRs for applications that do not use EML or `<access>` elements.